Extensive compressor reviews and FAQ

 You'll see some compressors with a "blend" knob, or read about certain recording engineers using parallel compression, and perhaps you'll wonder "what's the point?" since mixing the compressed signal with the original uncompressed signal essentially undoes some of the effect of the compressor.
 Fair question!

 The idea is that sometimes you may want the thickening or increased sustain that can be gotten with compression, but you may not like the way it flattens your dynamic peaks.
 Sometimes those peaks are what gives your sound its "feel", its sense of depth, power, or vitality.
 So blending can be a good compromise.
+This can be done subtly, or as a huge and interesting effect, depending on your compressor settings.

 Low frequency notes tend to have bigger amplitude spikes, so the trick is to let them be big enough to sound full and strong, while controlling them enough that they don't cause clipping in your amp or mixer.
 Compression is all about compromise, and blending is all about compromise; so the bottom line about blended compression is you have to experiment with it and find the right balance of compromises, to find out whether it suits your tastes and does what you want.

-All text on this page written and owned by Cyrus J. Heiduska, 2006-2012, all rights reserved.
+All text on this page written and owned by Cyrus Joaquin Heiduska, 2006-2024, all rights reserved.

-Copying is prohibited, but please feel free to link to this page using the link text "compressor reviews".
+Copying is prohibited, and AI scraping or training is prohibited.
+Instead, please link to this page using the link text "compressor reviews".